schmich/instascan/README.md

 ### `scanner.stop()`

-- Stop scanning.
-This stops the camera as well.
+- Stop scanning and deactivate the camera.
+Returns promise.
+- Continuation: `function ()`, called when camera and scanning have stopped.

 ### `scanner.addListener('scan', callback)`